 Joycelyn Elders, M.D. became the first black women to serve as the U.S. Surgeon General in 1993.
 As a child, Elders grew up as the eldest of eight children in a three-room cabin without the benefit of plumbing and electricity in the 1930s and '40s.
 Despite the hardships, she received her B.S. degree in 1952, went on to become a medical doctor in 1960, and in 1967, she received an M.S. in biochemistry.
 By 1978, she became the first person ever in the state of Arkansas to receive its board certification as a pediatric endocrinologist.
 Elders, currently professor emeritus at Arkansas University, is a strong advocate of sex education for students beginning at an early age, and she travels the country speaking on this and other topics including promotion of the legalization of marijuana.

-Jewel Plummer Cobb was the first black female who served as dean of the California State University at Fullerton 1981.
+Jewel Plummer Cobb was the first black female who served as dean in 1981 at California State University, Fullerton.
 At the time, she became the first black woman to head a major university.
 Before that, she had been dean at Connecticut College in New London and Rutgers University.

 Born in 1924, Cobb's paternal grandfather became a pharmacist after receiving his freedom from slavery.
 Her father was a doctor, and her mother served as a physical education teacher.
 Passed over as president of Hunter's College in New York amid public outcry of racism and sexism, she moved to California to take the Fullerton position.
 A fierce advocate for women and minorities in STEM fields, she helped to increase minority enrollment while at UCF.
 Cobb died in 2017 at the age of 92.